SudiptaSingh/TripAdvisor-Listing-Analysis--Monetizing-the-data-/README.md

 # TripAdvisor-Listing-Analysis--Monetizing-the-data
-Introduction and Problem Statement
+Introduction and Problem Statement:

 The hospitality industry has been affected immensely due to Covid 19.
 Considering this, any hotel chain that would like to open a branch would prefer to do a data driven research before finalizing on the location and features of the hotels, and what kind of customers the hotel should focus on to maximize its performance.
 This analysis could also be used by underperforming hotels.
 The hotel rank has been used as a proxy for the hotel’s performance in the analysis.

-Data Collection and Variable Selection
+Data Collection and Variable Selection :

 The Tripadvisor data was scraped for 3262 hotels in California over 22 different parameters.
 The reviews data was also scraped for the top 10 hotels in California.
 To determine which variables have an impact on the rank of hotels, Linear Regression was used on the data and the following were significant (based on p-value at 0.05 significance level) – Rating, Number of Reviews, Having Covid Safety Measures, Location, Description Length, Having Non-Smoking Rooms.
 This regression was done after eliminating the highly correlated variables using a correlation matrix.

-Hypothesis Testing and Analysis
+Hypothesis Testing and Analysis :

 Based on the significant variables, the following hypotheses were tested on the data at a 0.05 significance level – Impact of Having Covid Safety Measures – A t-test was performed on the average ranking of hotels that have and do not have covid safety measures implemented.
 The results indicated that hotels that have such measures implemented have lower average ranking than those that do not.
 Impact of Having Non-Smoking Rooms – A z-test was performed on the proportion of hotels that were rated 4 and 5 between those that had non-smoking rooms and those that did not.
 It was found that the proportion of hotels that had non-smoking rooms was greater.